ibm-xaas/dev-env/README.md

 * terraform latest and tfenv
 * terragrunt latest and tgenv
 * packer latest and pkenv
-* python 3.9 or later and pyenv
+* python 3.9 or later and pyenv, then pipenv
 * ansible latest
 * docker-ce and docker-compose
 * ibmcloud cli latest